pavsingh7/Recommender-Systems/README.md

 ***
 # References and Resources

-Some of the notebooks follow the learnings of the course taken by [Ian Durbach](https://iandurbach.github.io) at the University of Cape Town.
+The introductory notebooks for collaborative filtering follow the learnings of the course taken by [Ian Durbach](https://iandurbach.github.io) at the University of Cape Town.
 The remaining sources of information are cited appropriately within the respective notebooks.

 <table>
   <tr>